 According to PayScale, the median salary for a sports marketing consultant is $44,225.
 Under the U.S. Bureau of Labor Statistics category of Advertising, Promotions, and Marketing Managers, the median salary as of May 2018 is $132,620 per year.
 BLS also projects 8 percent growth of employment for marketing managers from 2018 to 2028.
 The reported growth rate exceeds the average for all occupations.

 Current trends in the sports industry point to its future.
 A few examples include the following:

 Sports agencies have earned roughly $2.35 billion in commissions, according to a recent Forbes article.
 At the collegiate level, the NCAA reports that that 19,750 teams compete in championship events each year.
-For individuals interested in stepping into the exciting, big business of sports marketing, LSU’s Master of Science in Kinesiology and Sport Management program prepares students for success.

 The program's curriculum provides students with knowledge of facilities management, governance and policy development, sports law, and organizational and behavior development in sports.
 In addition to its world-class program, LSU has one of the most storied football programs in history and an alumni network of 250,000 people.